Cosmeak/PteroBot/README.md

 - [x] `/backups {identifier}` - Show all backups for a server
 - [x] `/create-backup {identifier}` - Create a new backup for a server
 - [x] `/help` - Show information about all available commands
+- [ ] `/realtime {identifier}` 👑 - Associate channel command to a server and refresh regularly server informations

 <small>👑: only for admins</small>